 \subsubsection{Multi-policy SAC \shortcite{chen_combining_2020}}

-Multi-policy soft actor-critic~\cite{chen_combining_2020} is two-stage algorithm which first applies an MORL/D method to learn a set of policies, then uses evolutionary strategy to finish the search based on the policies found in the first phase.
-The MORL/D phase keeps a set of policies attached to pre-defined weight vectors for the entire process.
+Multi-policy soft actor-critic~\cite{chen_combining_2020} is a two-stage algorithm that first applies an MORL/D method to learn a set of policies, then uses an evolutionary strategy to finish the search based on the policies found in the first phase.
+The MORL/D phase keeps a set of policies attached to predefined weight vectors for the entire process.
 This means that if the user specifies 5 weights, then this phase will return 5 policies.
 The paragraphs below describe the first phase of the algorithm.

 \paragraph{Scalarization.}Multi-policy SAC utilizes the weighted sum scalarization approach. \paragraph{Weight vectors.} The weight vectors are set manually before the training process starts.
 These are never changed during the MORL process. \paragraph{Cooperation.} This algorithm incorporates unique cooperation strategies.
 Firstly, the policies share base layers (Figure~\ref{fig:shared_repr}, middle), facilitating the exchange of information across all policies during the application of gradients in the policy improvement process.
-Additionally, various experience buffer sharing strategies are explored in the paper, including scenarios where each policy has its own buffer, where each policy shares with adjacent neighbors (those with the closest weight vectors in Euclidean space), and where each policy has access to all buffers (a neighborhood that includes all policies). \paragraph{Selection.} At each iteration, all policies are run in a roulette wheel fashion.
+Additionally, various experience buffer sharing strategies are explored in the paper, including scenarios where each policy has its own buffer, where each policy shares with adjacent neighbors (those with the closest weight vectors), and where each policy has access to all buffers (a neighborhood that includes all policies). \paragraph{Selection.} At each iteration, all policies are run in a roulette wheel fashion.
 The weights are kept attached to their policies. \paragraph{Archive.} No archive is used in this algorithm. \paragraph{Regression structure.} This algorithm keeps track of multiple SAC policies~\cite{haarnoja_soft_2018}. \paragraph{Policy improvement.} The rewards are scalarized before any interaction with the learning process.
 Hence, the SAC policies are pure single-objective RL. \paragraph{Buffer.} Buffer replacement and selection strategies adhere to conventional practices, recency and uniform selection, respectively.
-However, this algorithm implements shared buffer, as explained in the cooperation paragraph above. \paragraph{Sampling.} All policies are used at each iteration for sampling, reflecting a policy following strategy.
+However, this algorithm implements a shared buffer, as explained in the cooperation paragraph above. \paragraph{Sampling.} All policies are used at each iteration for sampling, reflecting a policy following strategy.